-- 12.1 Although it is the responsibility of Reed or other agencies to undertake the DBS check, it is the managers responsibility to check with that agency that the DBS is clear and that they have seen evidence of identification.
-Refer to Section 16for information on how to record this information. - 12.2 If the DBS check has a positive trace then this will need to go through the same process as any other current or potential employee (see Section 12 below)
+12.1 Although it is the responsibility of the agency to undertake the DBS check, it is the manager's responsibility to check with that agency that the DBS is clear, that references are checked and verified, that they are not barred from working by any professional body

+- and that they have seen evidence of identification.
+Refer to Section 16 for information on how to record this information. - 12.2 If the DBS check has a positive trace then this will need to go through the same process as any other current or potential employee (see Section 13 below)